NORTH OAKLAND DARTING ASSOCIATION, INC

 2. 9 MARK.
 A "9 MARK" award will be issued when a shooter in a cricket game hits 3 scoring triples for either closing a number or scoring points.
 All 3 scoring triples MUST add up to 9 full marks.
 A scoring triple shall be defined as: 20, 19, 18, 17, 16, 15 (as well as 14, 13, 12 for "Cricket to 12" games).

-3. Individual trophies are awarded at the end of each season for various categories.
-A player must have competed in at least 25 games per season to be eligible for such awards.
+4. Individual trophies are awarded at the end of each Fall and Winter season for various categories.
+A player must have competed in at least 2 games per night in '01, averaged for the total Fall or Winter Season, to be eligible for any '01 award.

-6. If a game is forfeited, scorers should indicate on appropriate game sheet that a game is forfeited by the appropriate team
+9. If a game is forfeited, scorers should indicate on appropriate game sheet that a game is forfeited by the appropriate team.

 **(6)** RULES DISPUTES/PROTESTS/RULE CHANGES